Awesome alligator wood carving

 Make a rough sketch of the body of your alligator on each side (photos 6,7).
 The tail will curve from the back around to the right side (photo 7).

-Eye guidelines on wood carved alligator1.
+Eye guidelines sketched on wood to carve a funny alligator1.
 Right view of guidelines

-Making a stop cut on wood carved alligator3.
+Making a stop cut to carve a wooden alligator3.
 Making a stop cut

-Snout of wood carved alligator4.
+Snout of wood being carved to make an alligator4.
 Snout wood is marked for removal

-Shaping snout on wood carved alligator5.
+Shaping snout with a knife to carve an alligator5.
 Making a stop cut

-Left side guidelines on wood carved alligator6.
+Left side guidelines to help you carve an alligator6.
 Left side body guidelines

-Right side guidelines on wood carved alligator7.
+Right side guidelines to help you carve an alligator7.
 Right side body guidelines

 Shape the body of your alligator wood carving